red diamonds: a rare red diamond

 Red diamonds are the rarest of all colored diamonds, prized for their fiery hue and extreme scarcity.
 Unlike rubies, which owe their red color to chromium in the mineral corundum, red diamonds are pure carbon, and their color comes from a rare atomic distortion called plastic deformation.
 Red diamonds are 100,000 times rarer than rubies.

 Among all the colored diamonds, none are as rare as red diamonds.
-With its deep, fiery hues and extraordinary scarcity, red diamond stand as one of the most coveted gemstones in the world.
+With its deep, fiery hues and extraordinary scarcity, this gemstone stands as one of the most coveted in the world.
 Unlike other fancy-colored diamonds, which derive their color from trace elements, red diamonds owe their striking appearance to plastic deformation—an extremely rare structural anomaly that alters the diamond’s atomic lattice.
 This unique formation process has fascinated gemologists for decades.
 The rarity of these diamonds, combined with their breathtaking beauty, makes them a prized possession for collectors, investors, and those who appreciate nature’s most miraculous treasures.

 This guide explores the origin, allure, and investment value of red diamonds—offering insight into what makes them truly exceptional.